MagicMumble/HospitalStructure/README.md

 # About

-This database was creating to imitate hospital system.
+This database was created to imitate hospital system.
 For better business rules understanding check file `databaseScheme.jpg`.